Board of Directors

-Anne Ford (Chair)
+Anne Ford (Chair) - Elected 2014

-After study at Queen’s and the University of Ulster, my professional career in Biology and Environmental Science has been in teaching, lecturing, mentoring and Course Management.
-As a result of many years work in the Grammar School and Further Education sectors, as well as serving on school Boards of Governors and in other community, charity and church organisations, I feel I can offer the co-operative a deep understanding of sustainable development issues and a range of skills and experience including planning, administration, oversight, communication and team working.
+Background: After study at Queen’s and the University of Ulster, Anne's professional career in Biology and Environmental Science has been in teaching, lecturing, mentoring and Course Management.
+As a result of many years work in the Grammar School and Further Education sectors, as well as serving on school Boards of Governors and in other community, charity and church organisations, Anne offers the co-operative a deep understanding of sustainable development issues and a range of skills and experience including planning, administration, oversight, communication and team working.
+Now retired from teaching (but still energetic!) she commits time to an organic farming enterprise within sight of a Drumlin turbine.

-Paul is the Regional Development Manager for Energy4All Ltd. Paul has a degree in manufacturing systems engineering from Bristol University.
+Paul is the Regional Development Manager for Energy4All.
+Paul has a degree in manufacturing systems engineering from Bristol University.
 His final year dissertation studied the feasibility of domestic wind systems.
 Paul joined the renewable sector in 2003 with Vesta Celtic, later that year the opportunity to work with communities in the development of renewable energy projects came his way.
 Paul worked with many communities in Scotland across the range of technologies and at all scales, but particularly with biomass and wind.

-John McMullan
+John McMullan - Elected 2014

 John holds a BA (Hon) Degree in Business Studies as well as a Masters Degree in Business Administration (MBA).